Last updated: Aug 22, 2023

 To calculate ROIC, divide Net Operating Profit After Taxes (NOPAT) by invested capital.
 It’s usually expressed as a percentage.

 • Invested Capital: Refers to the total amount of capital invested in a company, both from debt and equity sources.
-It’s the sum of long-term debt, short-term debt, and equity
+Invested capital is the sum of long-term debt, short-term debt, and equity.

 Pro tip: TIKR.com offers detailed financial data including ratios like Return on Invested Capital on 100,000+ stocks globally.